Frequently Asked Questions

 4. For every code change merged, the probability of a production incident has more than tripled.

 The incidents-to-PR ratio is up 242.7% as teams move from low to high AI adoption.
 An incident is an outage, security event, or system failure reaching real users in production systems across finance, healthcare, infrastructure, and every other sector where software runs critical operations.
+For every PR merged, incidents are occurring at more than three times the rate relative to the low AI adoption baseline.
+This is a ratio, not a probability: a single PR can be linked to multiple incidents, and not every incident traces directly to the most recent merge.
+The figure establishes that the relationship between merged code and production failures has deteriorated dramatically as AI adoption has scaled.
 Monthly incidents are up 57.9%.
 What started as a productivity conversation has become a reliability problem.

 {{cta}}